protonemedia/laravel-splade-docs/form-builder-overview.md

 Input::make('password')->autocomplete('current-password');
 ```

-## Frontend behaviour
+## Frontend behavior

-In addition to configuring the form, fields, rules, and filled data, you may also configure its frontend behaviour:
+In addition to configuring the form, fields, rules, and filled data, you may also configure its frontend behavior:

 ### Prevent navigation on submit